Nexus-Mods/game-palworld/README.md

 ## Lua\UE4SS mods

-If a LUA mod is detected, it's deployment folder is `\Pal\Content\Paks\LogicMods`.
+If a LUA mod is detected, it's deployment folder is `\Pal\Binaries\Win64\Mods`.

-LUA mods are only detected by UE4SS if they contain an `enabled.txt` file in the mods root folder.
-For example, if `\Pal\Binaries\Win64\Mods\<MODFOLDER>\enabled.txt` doesn't exist, then it won't be loaded by UE4SS.
-Vortex does create this file if it doesn't exist during mod deployment.
+Starting in v0.1.5 of the Palworld Extension, Lua mods are now added to the `\Pal\Binaries\Win64\Mods\mods.txt` as the primary method for UE4SS detecting that the mod is installed and enabled.

-> Lua mods can also be detected by UE4SS if it has an entry in it's `\Pal\Binaries\Win64\Mods\mods.txt` file but it's more complicated for Vortex to manage this file and so the existence of `enabled.txt` is the better solution.
+> Previously, Vortex created an `enabled.txt` within the individual mods folder.
+This has since been proven to cause problems with collections and so now uses the above `mods.txt` method.

 ## Blueprint\Logic mods

-If a Blueprint\Logic mod is detected, it's deployment folder is `\Pal\Binaries\Win64\Mods`.
+If a Blueprint\Logic mod is detected, it's deployment folder is `\Pal\Content\Paks\LogicMods`.
+These mods are detected by reading the contents of the PAK file and looking at it's mount point.
+If this fails, then Vortex falls back to looking for the existence of a `LogicMods` folder within the archive.

 ## Unsupported mods

-Vortex doesn't officially support managing of mods that are reshades, save game\config edits or require external tools (apart from UE4SS).
+Vortex doesn't officially support managing of mods that are reshades, save game\config edits or require external tools (apart from UE4SS and UnrealPakTool).

 # Known Issues